 Great horned owls have yet to be tamed and seldom make satisfactory pets.
 Despite their dignified bearing and handsome plumage, great horned owls do not make pleasing additions to aviaries as they are the most irredeemably morose and untamable.
 Even when raised in captivity, the animals often remain surly, sullen, morose, vicious, and hostile, often flying in rage at strangers and even their owners.

-Certain Indian tribes regarded the great horned owl as the very personification of the Evil One.
-Certain Indian tribes feared the great horned owl’s influence and regarded its visits to their dwellings as portentous of disaster or death.
+Certain native tribes regarded the great horned owl as the very personification of the Evil One.
+They feared the great horned owl’s influence and regarded its visits to their dwellings as portentous of disaster or death.
 This fowl is the most morose, savage, saturnine, and untamable of all New England birds.

 Great horned owls are one of the most widespread and successful bird species in the United States.
 They are not threatened or endangered.